 - My true friends are few in number.
 Now before you think I’m crying woe is me, the opposite is actually the case.
 I had more actual face-to-face encounters with more real friends in July that I have in months.
 Being an introverted and solitary type who is more prone to periods of isolation than frequent social gatherings, these encounters took their toll.
 At one point I realized that so much human activity was mentally exhausting for me.
 Fewer friends is a good thing for me.
 I can only take real people in small doses.

 - I was more productive in July than I have been in months.
-I’ve written more often, written better material, was hired for a consulting gig out of town, and reinforced my meditation practice.
+I’ve written more often, written better material, was hired for a consulting gig out of town and reinforced my meditation practice.
 In fact, I ordered a zafu meditation pillow and mat set just yesterday.
 Just looking at this lesson is enough to make me want to take another Facebook fast!

 - I was pissed off less frequently.
 I mentioned that Facebook had become a source of frustration; the root of this frustration is the material I read that, well…pisses me off.
 Mainly it has to do with dogma, conservative politics, and other ideas that I find illogical and void of compassion.
 I still got pissed at people, things, events, and myself on occasion.
 But the sources of my pissiness didn’t originate from Facebook.
 It stemmed from real life.
 What a concept!

 - I read more often.
 Time on Facebook is time I’m not reading quality material.
-I’ve alway been a reader.
+I’ve always been a reader.
 I realized long after college and graduate school when reading was crammed down my throat, that voluntary reading was how I was going to feed my mind.
 In my opinion, if you’re not reading quality books (whether they’re digital or physical), you’re not growing.
 Reading Facebook posts isn’t reading; it’s mind-numbing passivity at it’s worst.
 I doubt anyone will ever admit on their deathbed that they wish they’d read less or posted more photos of sautéed tofu….said the guy who loves tofu.

 - I lived more mindfully.
 This is perhaps the most important insight I experienced during my time away from Facebook.
-Mindfulness is the ability to experience the present moment in its fulness.
+Mindfulness is the ability to experience the present moment in its fullness.
 I can practice mindfulness while eating; having coffee, conversing with a friend, while writing, walking, even riding my motorcycle.
 But I can’t practice mindfulness while reading Facebook.
 In fact, spending time on Facebook made me less mindful.

 For me, living apart from the practice of mindfulness is a life closer to intellectual twerking.